bytedance/byteirWeb/content/en/community/events/2023-09-26/_index.md

 ---

 On 9/28/2023 (9am California Time, 16:00 UTC),
-ByteIR will present a proposal on \[RFC\] Sharding Framework Design for Device Mesh.
+Chengji Yao will represent the ByteIR team to present a proposal on \[RFC\] Sharding Framework Design for Device Mesh.

 More details: